 While it may seem daunting at first, creating an estate plan is an achievable goal, especially when you’ve tapped proper guidance and resources.

 Below, and as part of our commitment to helping preserve your personal and familial legacy, the RBFCU Trust Services Team has provided four simple steps to create your estate plan this year.

 1. Evaluate your financial situation

-By compiling a comprehensive list of your assets and debts, you will have a better understanding of your financial status and will be able to calculate your net worth.
+To begin, take pen to paper (or keyboard to spreadsheet) and compile a comprehensive list of your assets and debts.
+This inventory will not only give you a better understanding of your financial status but also help you calculate your net worth.

 Your list should include the following:

 - Personal property (i.e., jewelry, collectibles, motor vehicles)

 - Auto loans